 I don’t say hate often but I think such a strong word is suitable in this case.
-I not only hate fugitive material because it is dirty and costly, I hate the potential for severe injury and even death that it creates.
-I also hate that it is so widely accepted when there are solutions that can easily help minimize and, in some cases, prevent the problem.
+I not only hate fugitive material because it is dirty and costly, but I also hate the potential for severe injury and even death that it creates.
+I hate that it is so widely accepted when there are solutions that can easily help minimize and, in some cases, prevent the problem.

 Leading to the one thing I “love” about fugitive material, it’s an easy fix.
 With solutions such as belt cleaners and proper belt support & sealing, fugitive material can be drastically minimized.
 There is no need to accept and deal with fugitive material when a solution can increase safety, efficiency, and productivity.